Is Connecticut Doing Enough To Curb Problem Gambling?

-- Connecticut gamblers have wagered $2.6 billion with online gambling in less than three months.
+- Connecticut gamblers have wagered $2.6 billion in online gambling in less than three months.

 - Connecticut gamblers bet $325 million on sports and $2.3 billion on digital casino games since the soft launch in early October through Dec.
 31.

 - After paying off the winners, the sportsbooks kept $21.5 million and the online casinos $36.8 million.

 - The state collected its cut of nearly $10 million — $2.96 million from sports betting and $6.57 million from digital casino games.

 None of it has gone to the Connecticut Council on Problem Gambling, but it should!

 Related Post – Connecticut Sports-Betting Alive and Well

 The Connecticut Council on Problem Gambling’s annual budget is $750,000, primarily funded by voluntary contributions from the two tribal casinos, the CT Lottery, and the state Department of Mental Health and Addiction Services.
 Goode said, “We cannot afford to add staff or even think about trying to counter the ad blitz underway from FanDuel and DraftKings, the two highest-grossing sportsbooks in the United States.”

 In addition to the state’s monthly taxes, the two casinos must provide $500,000 annually to prevent and treat problem gambling.
 In addition, the CT Lottery must pay $1 million.
 Goode assumed that a significant portion of that money would go to the CCPG, and at least some would be available not long after the launch of sports betting and online casino gambling.
 Unfortunately, she was wrong on both counts.